parea-ai/CICD-LLM-pipeline/README.md

   scripts.
     - These scripts rely on a .env file with API keys to OpenAI and Langchain, as well as other environment variables.
       An example is provided, but you need to populate it with your own variables.
-- .circleci/ directory contains the CircleCI config.yml that defines the CircleCI pipelines that call the ML scripts.

 # Set up environment

-- Fork the example repository and clone your forked version locally.

-- Install and activate your virtual environment
+- Install and activate your virtual environment (we use Poetry)

 - Create a .env file by running `cp .env.example .env`, then set the necessary environment variables in it.
 This will
   include: